Student Activities

 The Wesleyan Business Society or “Impact” is a society for business school majors and minors that promotes practical education and application of business concepts through a business-style application process.
 The society incorporates: guest speakers from the field of business, group discussions, networking and collaboration meetings, and projects designed to improve and prepare the individual for the business field.
 This is a high engagement and commitment society with immense personal advancement potential.
 In short, this society is designed to emulate business fundamentals that reflect real world experience.

-Advisor: Elliot Smith, esmith@ncwc.edu
+Advisor: Paul Ewell, pewell@ncwu.edu

 International Bishop Association